raw-lab/MetaCerberus/README.md

 Output Files
 ------------

-- If an output directory is given a 'pipeline' subfolder will be created there.
+- If an output directory is given, a 'pipeline' subfolder will be created there.
-- If no output directory is specified the 'pipeline' subfolder will be created in the current directory.
+- If no output directory is specified, the 'pipeline' subfolder will be created in the current directory.

 Visualization of outputs
 ------------------------